What does your child learn at school each day? Find information about our curriculum subjects here.

 The development of English language skills is a conscious concern in every aspect of school life.
 Each day provides the opportunity to develop children’s speaking, listening, reading and writing skills.
 A daily English lesson ensures that all these skills are covered.

 The daily mathematics lesson ensures that all children have a well planned and challenging maths education throughout their time at Mandeville School.
+A Singapore approach to the teaching and learning of mathematics ensures children are able to master mathematical concepts and apply their "number sense" in a range of contexts.
 Calculators are often used in the classroom, and times tables and mental arithmetic skills are regularly practised.
-Maths is also regularly included in other curriculum areas, such as history and geography.
+Maths is also regularly included in other curriculum areas, such as science, history and geography.

 We encourage children to have a cross curricular approach to their learning and emphasise the opportunity to use the skills they develop in speaking, listening, reading, writing, maths and science in all other areas of the curriculum.